 Attending an accredited school for your MPH can be just as important as earning the degree itself.
 Accredited programs are reviewed by experts in the field and ensure that the program is held to the highest standards possible so that graduates are prepared to work in that specialized field.
 Be sure to research whether your university and public health program are accredited by an accrediting body.
 MPH programs are accredited by the Council on Education for Public Health (CEPH).

 WHY ACCREDITATION MATTERS

 Accreditation is the process through which colleges and universities prove their worth as educational institutions.
-An accredited school is one that has voluntarily submitted itself to lengthy peer review processes, thus demonstrating itself to be committed to educational excellence.
-Choosing an accredited MPH program is important because it tells employers that you attended an institution which was reviewed officially by a third party and approved.
-It’s proof that your degree matters.
+An accredited school is one that has voluntarily submitted itself to lengthy peer review processes, thus demonstrating a commitment to educational excellence.
+Choosing an accredited MPH program is important because it tells employers that you attended an institution which was reviewed officially by a third party and approved—it’s proof that your degree is legit.

 Accreditation typically comes in two forms: institutional and programmatic.
 Institutional accreditation—which happens both at the national level and regionally—is the vetting of a college or university’s entire catalog.
-Everything about the school is considered including the quality of education offered and the effectiveness of the school’s administration and leadership.
-This type of accreditation is essential to the reputation of universities and the degrees they offer, but it does not speak directly to the quality of any one of the school’s programs.
+Everything about the school is considered, including the quality of education offered and the effectiveness of the school’s administration and leadership.
+This type of accreditation is essential to the reputation of universities and the degrees they offer, but it does not speak directly to the quality the school’s individual programs.

 Programmatic accreditation—also called specialized or professional accreditation— is much more narrow.
-It focuses on specific programs, departments, or subsections of colleges and universities which already hold institutional accreditation.
-For example, entire institutions may be accredited by a national accreditation agency, but specific programs like engineering or nursing may also be accredited by agencies specific to those fields of study.
+It focuses on specific programs, departments, or subsections of colleges and universities that already hold institutional accreditation.
+For example, entire institutions may be accredited by a regional accreditation agency, but specific programs such engineering or nursing or colleges such as a university’s School of Business may also be accredited by agencies specific to those fields of study.